wtlin1228/dev-note/docs/typescript.md

 - Function Overload
 - Modify Prefix / Postfix of String
 - Key Mapping and Key Re-Manning
+- Tuple to Optional Object
+- Array with at least one Element

 ## The Builder Pattern